Dominykas97/benchmarker/README.md

 # Benchmarker
 A tool to efficiently test cloud resource configurations for distributed applications

+## Useful Commands
+* `make` recompiles Java code and uploads the latest versions of Docker images to Docker Hub
+* `make prom-mini-up` and `make prom-mini-clean` are used to control the Prometheus addon for MiniShift
+* `make clean-prom` and `make up-prom` do the same thing for OpenShift
+* `make clean-all` and `make up-all` should be used after making changes to pods that stay up between experimental runs
+* `make clean` and `make up` run an experiment, but if you want to see the output, consider using a Python script instead
+* `python experiment.py` runs a MiniShift experiment (or a series or experiments)
+* `python plot_experiment.py` generates Matplotlib plots from the data retrieved by `experiment.py`

 ## Directories and Files
 * `config`
   * `components.yaml`: a configuration file that lays out a chain of components and their resource usage (used automatically)